SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Most real-world tests require setup before the test begins (such as opening a browser, or creating test data), and cleanup after the test finishes (such as closing the browser, or deleting test data).
 Robot has support for both suite-level setup and teardown (such as opening the browser before the first test, *and* closing the browser after the last test) and test-level setup and teardown (such as opening and closing the browser at the start *and* the end of the test).

-If you run the ``create_contact.robot`` test case several times, you add a new contact to your scratch org each time it runs.
-If you have a test that depends on a specific number of contacts, the test can fail the second time you run it.
-To prevent this, create a teardown that deletes any contacts created when the test is run.
+If you run the ``create_contact.robot`` test case several times, you add a new ``Contact`` record to your scratch org each time it runs.
+If you have a test that depends on a specific number of ``Contact`` records, the test can fail the second time you run it.
+This can be prevented by creating a teardown that deletes any ``Contact`` records created when the test is run.

-Let's modify the ``create_contact.robot`` test case with a ``Suite Teardown`` that deletes the contacts created by any tests in the suite.
+Let's modify the ``create_contact.robot`` test case with a ``Suite Teardown`` that deletes the ``Contact`` records created by any tests in the suite.

 .. code-block:: robotframework